Robert Kowal

 Typewritten pages and journal from April 4th, 2011

-A recent NY Times article described the resurgent interest in typewriters among a generation too young to feel any nostalgia for ribbons, carriage returns or the quaint mechanically actuated line end warning bell.
-But perhaps there is cultural nostalgia rather than an individual one at work here; a longing for an era when words had weight, when the process of writing a letter, a resume, or novel was a physical act.
+A recent NY Times article described the resurgent interest in typewrites among a generation too young to feel any nostalgia for ribbons, carriage returns or the quaint mechanically actuated line end warning bell.
+But perhaps there is cultural nostalgia rather than a biological one at work here; a longing for an era when words had weight, when the process of writing a letter, a resume, or novel was a physical act.
 An irrevocable (comparatively) act of committing ink to paper, whether via pen and pad or levers, paper and platen.

 Personally, I have recently begun to do creative writing on a typewriter.
 I find that the process of actuating keys (I use manuals) imposes a pace upon my writing which better matches my compositional rhythm.
 I must compose the sentence before I embark upon it lest I end up with dangling ideas or prepositions.
 Yet the typewriter is implacably patient; my computer blinks its prompting cursor at me.
 It hums with the draw of electricity.
 It glows with the animating light of potentiality and tempts one with online distractions and other enterprises (so many aps to while away the day).
 With the typewriter there is a history, the past, embedded as pits in the platen, as wear on the most commonly used faces [2], in the touch of keys, etc. With the typewriter there are only words.